 JOHN FLORIO & AMBASSADOR GIUSTINIAN

 One of them, Giorgio Giustinian, wrote several letters to John Florio during his stay in London as Venetian ambassador.
-In a letter written in Italian dated August 5 1608 3 ambassador Giorgio Giustinian wrote to John Florio that he was honoured and happy to receive a “box full of many precious preserves for my health” 4 that was sent to him with a letter written by John Florio on behalf of the Queen.
+In a letter written in Italian dated August 5 1608 3 Giustinian writes that he is honoured and happy to receive a “box full of many precious preserves for my health” 4 sent to him with a letter written by Florio on behalf of the Queen.

 Giustinian feels he will never be able to return the many favors that John Florio and Queen Anne did to him: